It is a hereditary condition. This means that it is passed from mother to child at conception.

 Hemophilia Treatment Options

-Treatment of hemophilia consists of repeated administration, several times a week, of clotting factor to ensure proper blood clotting function.
+Treatment of hemophilia consists of repeated administration, several times a week, of clotting factors to ensure proper blood clotting function.

-The advantage of the factors produced by genetic engineering is that the risk of transmission of infectious diseases is very low when concentrates from blood transfusions are applied.
+The advantage of the factors produced by genetic engineering is that the risk of transmission of infectious diseases is shallow when concentrates from blood transfusions are applied.

 Hemophilia patients can learn to self-administer clotting factors and therefore treat themselves with injections at home.